ifremer-bioinformatics/samba/README.md

 ## Introduction

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+The pipeline is built using [Nextflow](https://www.nextflow.io) and [nf-core best practices](https://nf-co.re/developers/guidelines), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start